HypeCrazed/NetworkResetter/README.md

 ## Configuration
 To choose between Wi-Fi and Ethernet, open the `config.json` file and set the one you want to reset to `true`, and the other to `false`.

+## Download the latest version

+[Download Stable (Recommended)](https://github.com/HypeCrazed/NetworkResetter/releases/tag/Stable) - Most stable version of NetworkResetter
+[Download Beta]() - Experimental features, contains a lot of bugs, and isn't intended for standard use.

 ## Build from source

 **Before any of the steps below, make sure you have the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.204-windows-x64-installer) installed!**